TratikDixit/visualizing-audio-data/README.md

 # visualizing-audio-data

-This is a small python project that helps visualise the audio in (.wav) format as a wavelength graph and a spectogram.
+This is a python project that helps visualise the audio in (.wav) format as a wavelength graph and a spectogram.

 ## Audio Visualization